 Common sense… That innate wisdom granted to you by instinct, perception, God… Use it!
 It can keep you out of trouble and alive.

 Many of the tips we’ll cover involve common sense.
 Honor that wisdom by listening and responding accordingly.

 Condition yourself before you go snowshoeing.
 You don’t want to wear out before you get back to the safety of the trailhead.
 A greater load will be placed on your hip and thigh muscles than experienced when hiking.

 These exercises will help you prepare for snowshoeing:

-- Hiking with weighted pack and poles on various terrain
+- Hiking with a weighted pack and hiking poles on various terrain

 - Weighted step-ups with dumbbell and ankle weights